“I will compress the story as far as may be done”

 Taking inspiration from the Canonical tale and not least the backdrop provided by Belfast, a port endowed with a rich maritime history, it soon became apparent that “a whiff of the sea was perceptible in our investigation.”
 Our meetings quickly became known as sailings, with items of business on the agenda being described as ports of call.

 Our primary problem as a Holmesian group is that we are over here, a place that Holmes (as far as we know at present) never actually visited.
 We don’t have the luxury of being able to roam around London, get lost on Dartmoor, recreate railway journeys, choose between Oxford and Cambridge, locate the real 221b or identify most of the places mentioned in the assorted adventures.
-That said, we have managed to occupy and entertain ourselves for two decades.
+That said, we have managed to occupy and entertain ourselves for more than three decades.